adcmo/wvsnp_board/README.md

      generate your Gerbers.
 If you are unsure on what you'd like to add on the Gerbers, look up toturials for generating Gerber files in Kicad.

-   - To view the board in 3D drag the contents of the folder "add_these_to_packages3d" into the "/usr/share/kicad/modules/packages3d" folder.
-This may require root privileges.
-Then click View -> 3D viewer.

 BOM